FAQs: COVID-19 impact on WI activities and members

 A lot of WIs have also been concerned about cancelling their Annual Meetings and elections, and the consequences of this on their WI operations.
 In the current circumstances, the Charity Commission has confirmed that it understands that charities may have no choice but to cancel or postpone their AGMs and other critical meetings.
 The guidance we have sent to federations explains this in much more detail, so please contact your federation or NFWI if you have any specific concerns or questions.

-Can subscriptions be refunded to cover the WI meetings that will be cancelled?
+Are NFWI offering refunds or a membership subscription extension to cover the WI meetings that will be cancelled?

 What should we do about events and venue cancellations?

 The financial implications of event cancellations will vary depending on the venue you have booked with.
 You should seek advice directly from the venue along with your insurance company regarding their policy.
 If your WI’s insurance is managed at federation level, please contact your federation.